RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

   You can run this command with as many rounds as you want.
   - `%download -p coolckey123` downloads 50 (default) rounds that `coolckey123` played in
   - `%download -r10 coolckey123` downloads 10 rounds that `coolckey123` played in
+  - `%download -f coolckey123` downloads the default amout of rounds `coolckey123` was present in, and pre-emptively delete all logs without `coolckey123` in them.
+This is uesful for when you want a lot of rounds downloaded and analised, since it reduces processing time.
+Please be aware that the excluded rounds can't be recovered, you will have to download them again.
+  - `%download -fp coolckey123` downloads the default amount of rounds `coolckey123` played in, and filters them, as mentioned earlier
   - `%download -c 123123123` this option is useful, as `dl` would interpret numbers as a round ID.
   `-c` forces it to interpret it as a ckey
   - `%download -c -r=10 123123123` you can have more than one switch!
 The `=` is optional